ncatlab/nlab-content/pages/17497.md

   }
 $$

-and similarly for the case with the parenthesis to the left.
+and similarly for the case with the parentheses to the left.

 So let